tonethar/IGME-230-GDD-2017-Fall/weekly/1A Notes.md

 1. Do today's assignment

 ## Discussion
 This course is not focused on "web design", but instead on developing highly interactive web applications and web games that heavily utilize the JavScript programming language.
-Hopefully the skills you aquire in the class will help you to get a co-op position, and give you the skills you need to create "passion pieces" for your professional portfolio.
 The major topics of this course are split roughly into thirds:
 - web publishing (HTML/CSS) both "from scratch", and with the Bootstrap CSS framework
 - web application development (HTML/CSS/JavaScript & a little PHP)
 - web game development (JavaScript & the Pixi.js rendering engine)